timyboy12345/Miele-Homey/README.md

-# Miele@Homey
+# Miele@Homey ⚙️

-View the status of your Miele@Home devices on your Homey
+View the status of your Miele@Home devices on your Homey through the Miele API.

-## Requirements
+## Retrieving Data
-This app requires a development account, which can be freely obtained from https://www.miele.com/f/com/en/register_api.aspx with your email-address and a application name.
+This package retrieves data through the Miele API, using the oAuth Protocol.

 ## Adding devices
 Although intriguing, I don't own all devices that can be controlled through Miele@Home